jfjensen/CarSim/README.md

 ### Adam Optimizer

-The training was done using an Adam optimizer.
+The training of the CNN was done using an Adam optimizer.
 I tried changing the learning rate, but decided that it was best to leave it as is.

 ### Fit generator